-Without the coatings and just the basic ingredients, a cheese ball will last two weeks, in an air-tight container store in the fridge at less than 40F.
+Without the coatings and just the basic ingredients, a cheese ball will last two weeks, in an airtight container stored in the fridge at less than 40F.
+Wrap the cheese ball in plastic wrap or waxed paper for best results.

 If tightly wrapped in plastic wrap, you can freeze it for up to 1 month.